tablelandnetwork/docs/docs/cli/commands.md

   -c, --chain       The EVM chain to target [string] [default: "polygon-mumbai"]
       --format      Output format.
 One of 'pretty', 'table', or 'objects'.
                                                      [string] [default: "table"]
+      --extract              Returns only the set of values of a single column.
+                             Read statement must be require only a single column .                        [boolean] [default: false]
+      --unwrap               Returns the results of a single row instead of arra y of results.
+Read statement must result in a singl e row response.          [boolean] [default: false]
 ```

 It is also easy to use vanilla SQL `SELECT` statements to query the whole table!
 See the [JavaScript SDK](https://www.notion.so/JavaScript-SDK-Legacy-9acf7b81bec5444aa4f9230445972658) docs for further details.
 As with the `write` command, you must specify the table name returned from the `create` command.